 What is Framerate?

-As said, framerate is measured by an FPS counter; it shows how smoothly your game runs on your computer.
+As said, the framerate is measured by an FPS counter; it shows how smoothly your game runs on your computer.
 In other words, the smoother motion will be shown on your screen if you pack more frames in one second.

 In other words, if your game gets stuck in the middle of the completion of your level, or it is running slowly, knowing the framerate will help you determine which graphics setting is right for the most meaningful boost.
-Another benefit of knowing your framerate through FPS tool is that you can buy the right monitor for your games.
+Another benefit of knowing your framerate through the FPS tool is that you can buy the right monitor for your games.

 What’s a Good FPS rate?

 The more framerate you get, the more your gaming experience will turn out tempting and amazing.
 However, standards may vary, but higher is always better.
 If you are familiar with the TV and gaming setups, you may like to want 50fps+.
 If you are a Zwifter, then you might be happy at 30fps.

 Most A/V geeks and gamers opt for super-smooth gaming.
 If you are looking to achieve 90+ FPS, then you may require expensive gaming TVs and monitors that could support 4k graphics.